risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 ---
-id: create-source-kafka-redpanda
+id: create-source-kafka
-title: Ingest data from Kafka and Redpanda
+title: Ingest data from Kafka
-description: Connect RisingWave to a Kafka/Redpanda broker.
+description: Connect RisingWave to a Kafka broker.
-slug: /create-source-kafka-redpanda
+slug: /create-source-kafka
 ---

 This topic describes how to connect RisingWave to a Kafka broker that you want to receive data from, and how to specify data formats, schemas, and security (encryption and authentication) settings.

-To connect to a Kafka or Redpanda broker, you need to use the `CREATE SOURCE` command to create a source for that broker.
+You can create two types of sources in RisingWave: non-materialized and materialized sources.
+The difference between these two types of sources is data from a materialized source is stored in RisingWave, while data from a non-materialized source is not.

+Use the [`CREATE SOURCE`](./sql/commands/sql-create-source.md) command to create a non-materialized source.
+After a non-materialized source is created, the input data is not stored in RisingWave.
+You need to create materialized views ([`CREATE MATERIALIZED VIEW`](./sql/commands/sql-create-mv.md)) to process the data and store the results in RisingWave.

+Use the [`CREATE MATERIALIZED SOURCE`](./sql/commands/sql-create-source.md) command to create a materialized source.
+Once a materialized source is created, all data from the source is ingested into RisingWave.

 ## Syntax